-The Company filed resale F-1 to register the resale of ordinary shares and ordinary shares issuable upon exercise of the warrants (File Number 333-270734) offered by certain selling shareholders.
+The Company filed resale F-1 on March 22, 2022 to register the resale of ordinary shares and ordinary shares issuable upon exercise of the warrants (File Number 333-270734) offered by certain selling shareholders.
 The Company did not receive any proceeds from the sale of ordinary shares by the selling shareholder.
 However, the Company received approximately \$3.8 million in gross proceeds from the exercise of the warrants as the warrant holders exercised the warrants.

-The Company filed resale F-1 to register the resale of ordinary shares and ordinary shares issuable upon exercise of the warrants (File Number 333-268486) offered by certain selling shareholders.
+The Company filed resale F-1 on November 31, 2022 to register the resale of ordinary shares and ordinary shares issuable upon exercise of the warrants (File Number 333-268486) offered by certain selling shareholders.
 The Company did not receive any proceeds from the sale of ordinary shares by the selling shareholder.
 However, the Company received approximately \$4.0 million in gross proceeds from the exercise of the warrants as the warrant holders exercised the warrants.

-The Company filed a registration statement on Form F-3 (File Number 333-275893) to register the resale of ordinary shares issuable upon exercise of certain warrants offered by certain selling shareholders and securities.
+The Company filed a registration statement on Form F-3 on December 5, 2023 (File Number 333-275893) to register the resale of ordinary shares issuable upon exercise of certain warrants offered by certain selling shareholders and securities.
 The Company did not receive any proceeds from the sale of ordinary shares by the selling shareholder.
 However, the Company received \$1.9 million in gross proceeds from the exercise of the warrants as the warrant holders exercised the warrants.
-The Company did not use or receive any proceeds from the At-the-Market Offering at the time of filing, pursuant to an At The Market Offering Agreement (the "Sales Agreement") with H.C.
+On June 7, 2024, the Company received net proceeds of \$754,511 from an At-the-Market Offering, pursuant to an At The Market Offering Agreement (the "Sales Agreement") with H.C.
 Wainwright & Co., LLC (the "Sales Agent"), acting as the Company's sales agent.
+In addition, the Company received \$4,389,863 in net proceeds from a registered direct offering from the sale of 1,108,892 ordinary shares at a price of \$4.50 per share.
+On August 19, 2024, 268,144 warrants with a strike price of \$2.934 were exercised for gross proceeds of \$786,736 and 268,144 ordinary shares were issued.

-As of March 31, 2024, we had used \$6,247,016 in operating activities and \$1,164,449 in investing activities.
+As of March 31, 2025, we had used \$4,563,576 in operating activities and \$603,890 in investing activities.
 The proceeds were primarily used for research and development activities, general and administrative costs and the purchases of lab equipment.